 By this Order, the U.S. Department of Transportation (the Department or DOT) invites applications from communities and/or consortia of communities interested in obtaining a Federal grant under the Small Community Air Service Development Program ("Small Community Program" or "SCASDP") to address air service and airfare issues in their communities.
-As discussed below, the Department has up to \$13 million available for FY 2019 grant awards to carry out this program.
+As discussed below, the Department will make up to \$15 million available for FY 2022 grant awards to carry out this program.